Chapter 8 ANCOVA

 • \(x_{ij}\): value of the covariate for observation \(j\) from treatment group \(i\)

-Before going any further with the fly data, we observe that residual plots clearly indicate a non-constant variance problem.
-(Notice that the inclusion of a covariate makes the residual plots substantially richer.)
-Here is how we might generate a plot of residuals vs. fitted values in PROC GLM and PROC GPLOT:
+Before going any further with the fly data, we observe that residual plots clearly indicate that the variance increases as the predicted response increases.
+(The inclusion of a covariate makes the residual plots substantially richer.)

 Log-transforming the response stabilizes the variance nicely: We re-do the analysis with a log-transformed response: